 The second slide was a little longer, and in the middle, there was a camera.
 It took photos, and you can purchase your photo on exit for 5 euro.
 There was also a TV showing the pictures and sliding speed.
 Most people slid down at 20-25 km/h.

 Then we saw a short show about ancient people.

 Mining Methods and Salt Usages

 Instead, today they use wet mining.
 Wet mining reminds oil extraction.
-They dig a bore, insert a pipe and pump water.
+People dig a bore, insert a pipe and pump water.
 On the other side, they receive brine (solution of salt and water).
 And then they filter the salt.

-At the end of the tour, we returned back to the changing room.
+At the end of the tour, we returned to the changing room.
 Took off the protective clothes, got our bags back and bought the photo of us sliding.
 Also, each of us received a 10g salt jar.

-Skywalk of Hallstatt
+Skywalk Of Hallstatt

 Hallstatt from above:

 When we reached the funicular, I realized I made a mistake.
 At the end of the tour I threw away the tickets, but we needed them to go down.
 Luckily I had the file on my phone.
 And after several attempts at attaching my phone’s screen to the scanner it worked.
 So do not repeat my mistake and keep the tickets till you get down.